 The hubs and I are house shopping.
 In case you are wondering what that has to do with the $40 weekly grocery budget challenge, let me fill you in.
 We had one of “those” budgeting discussions this week.
 The one you dread, but you know is good.

-I have to put in a disclaimer here that Eric is very appreciative of my meal planning and grocery shopping each week and knows our budget for groceries is abnormally small anyway.
+I have to put in a disclaimer here that Eric is very appreciative of my meal planning and weekly grocery budget shopping each week and knows our budget for groceries is abnormally small anyway.
 We usually spend $60-70/week on groceries by shopping the sales and I kept this principal in mind this week but also relied heavily on planning meals around what we had in our pantry.

-Here’s how we spent under $40 this week on groceries:
+Here’s how we spent under $40 on our weekly grocery budget this week: